ianderrington/genai/docs/Understanding/agents/chains.md

 ## Chains

-Chains can be considered linked generative interactions where information can be processed with interepreters, tools, or other agents/GenAIs.
+Chains can be considered linked generative interactions where information can be processed with interpreters, tools, or other agents/GenAIs.
-Done well, they can be built up to form reasoning systems that can enable more successful reasoning, or task completion.
+Done well, they can be built up to form reasoning systems that can enable more successful reasoning or task completion.

-These cna enable passing concepts or data and re-introducing them directly throughout the database.
+These can enable passing concepts or data and re-introducing them directly throughout the database.

 ## Basic Chains

-Break an article up.
-This concept needs to carry forward in all mentions of items.

-jStarting from an input, an input may first analyzed with another algorithm, such as by splitting or substituting for html link for a token representing a variable.
+Chains start with an input that may first be analyzed with another algorithm, such as by splitting or substituting an HTML link for a token representing a variable.
 This output may then be directed to part of a template.
 The prompt-template.
-The prompt-templates then fill in the information.
+The prompt templates then fill in the information.
 This information is then passed to the LLM.
 Then the LLM generates the output.
-This output may then again be processed to re-introduce extracted information removed the original prompt call (like htmls), to use the output to affect the next actions to be taken, such as printing the output for a person, calling programatic functions (tools) or sharing with specific downstream chains (routing).
+This output may then again be processed to re-introduce extracted information removed from the original prompt call (like HTML), to use the output to affect the next actions to be taken, such as printing the output for a person, calling programmatic functions (tools) or sharing with specific downstream chains (routing).

 ### Examples